David Meade (author): Early life

 Meade claims he was raised as a Catholic and attended the University of Louisville, studying astronomy and other subjects.
 He also claims to have earned a master's degree in statistics.
 According to his profile page on his website, he has worked for both the federal government and private industry.
 He additionally stated that he has written investigative reports on abnormal state administration and executives for Fortune 1000 organizations.
 It is not known which companies he worked for.
 On his Google Plus page, he also claims to be an investigative journalist.

 In a September 2017 The Washington Post article, Meade said that he studied astronomy and that he attended a university in Kentucky but declined to say which campus he attended due to safety concerns.
 He additionally refused to answer questions concerning which Fortune 1000 organizations he worked for and what he does for a living.
 When he was asked where he lives, he claimed that he lives in "the heart of a major disaster" zone of Hurricane Irma, but did not specify the state or city.

-Meade appeared on Coast to Coast AM with George Noory in January 2017 and was interviewed by the American national television and radio program Glenn Beck Program in September 2017.
+Meade appeared on Coast to Coast AM with George Noory in January 2017 and was interviewed on the national Glenn Beck Program in September 2017.
 In addition to books about Planet X, he has written books related to politics, such as The Coming Clinton Economic Collapse (2016) and The Coup D'état Against President Donald J. Trump (2017).